SulaimanConain/AI_Portfolio_Sulaiman_conain_Mohammed/README.md

 # HR Resume Assistant

-A professional Flask application that allows users to upload their resumes, enabling HR managers to interact with an AI chatbot that represents the candidate and can answer questions on their behalf..
+A professional Flask application that allows users to upload their resumes, enabling HR managers to interact with an AI chatbot that represents the candidate and can answer questions on users behalf.

 ## Features